Which would you choose, the first restoration or the second?

 In this case, pictures speak a thousand words.
-If given the choice, the overwhelming majority of people will chose white fillings over amalgams every time, purely for aesthetic reasons.
+If given the choice, the overwhelming majority of people will choose white fillings over amalgams, if only for aesthetic reasons.
+However, white fillings offer several additional advantages over amalgam.

 Advantages of White Fillings